 AUSTRAC can offer you a wide range of employment benefits including:

-- an attractive salary including access to annual performance-linked salary progression
+- an attractive salary including access to annual salary progression and generous superannuation

-- access to flexible work arrangements such as part-time work, job share, home based work, and purchased leave
+- access to flexible work arrangements such as part-time work, job share, home-based work, and leave at half pay

-- 16 weeks maternity, adoption and foster leave for eligible employees
+- 16 weeks paid maternity, adoption and foster leave for eligible employees

 - wellbeing initiatives, including the availability of a confidential employee assistance program.